-Name of the activity ne of the activity Award/Recognition Number of students Benefited
+Name of the activity Award/Recognition Awarding Bodies Number of students Benefited

 No Data Entered/Not Applicable !!!

 View File

 3.4.3 - Students participating in extension activities with Government Organisations, Non-Government Organisations and programmes such as Swachh Bharat, Aids Awareness, Gender Issue, etc. during the year